naveen1994rai/CalculatorLibrary/README.md

 ## Trigonometric functionalities
 11. Cosine of an angle in radians/degrees
 12. Sine of an angle in radians/degrees
-13. Tan of an angle in radians
+13. Tan of an angle in radians/degrees
 14. Inverse cosine
 15. Inverse sine
 16. Inverse tan